airbytehq/airbyte/docs/integrations/sources/file.md

 For example, you can use the `{"orient" : "records"}` to change how orientation of data is loaded \(if data is `[{column -> value}, … , {column -> value}]`\)

+#### Changing data types of source columns

+Normally, Airbyte tries to infer the data type from the source, but you can use `reader_options` to force specific data types.
+If you input `{"dtype":"string"}`, all columns will be forced to be parsed as strings.
+If you only want a specific column to be parsed as a string, simply use `{"dtype" : {"column name": "string"}}`.

 ### Examples

 Here are a list of examples of possible file inputs: